A Constant-Gain Equation-Error Framework for Airliner Aerodynamic Monitoring Using QAR Data: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 An aircraft's aerodynamic characteristics are not static; they evolve throughout its operational life.
 Factors such as structural aging, engine wear, and surface roughness from paint degradation or contamination can significantly alter performance from the original design specifications.
 Furthermore, modifications like the installation of new antennas can introduce unexpected aerodynamic penalties.
 Research has quantified these effects, showing that coating degradation can increase cruise drag by up to 7.1\% on a Boeing 737-NG, while a fuselage-mounted Wi-Fi antenna can add another 1.92\% \cite{does}.
 This "performance drift" directly impacts fuel efficiency and can alter handling qualities, underscoring the critical need for methods capable of continuously monitoring an aircraft's true aerodynamic state.
-Fortunately, modern airliners record a wealth of data using systems like the Quick Access Recorder (QAR), presenting a vast, yet largely untapped, resource for addressing this challenge.
+Fortunately, modern airliners record a wealth of data using systems like the Quick Access Recorder (QAR).
+This presents a vast, yet largely untapped resource, for addressing this challenge, with emerging research exploring its use for applications like flight quality analysis \cite{wang2020data}.

 Traditionally, Aerodynamic Parameter Estimation (APE) has relied on dedicated flight testing and computational fluid dynamics (CFD) \cite{APEapplication, systemidentification, CFD, CFDChallenge}.
 While these "gold-standard" approaches provide high-fidelity results, they are too resource-intensive for routine monitoring, creating a need for methods that can leverage in-service operational data.